jhorchler/jhorchler/README.md

 - Programming
   - [Python](https://www.python.org/) including Data Analysis packages like pandas, cupy etc.
   - SQL (and Oracle PL/SQL)
-  - Javascript (for my website that is build using 11ty)

 Of course, I cannot be an expert on all of these subjects.
 Nevertheless, I work with all of them every now and then.